 The DVWK-Bulletin is a foreign language series in which the work of mainly German authors and the results of international conferences involving the DVWK are reported in English or French.
 Some editions are published in cooperation with international water resources and land management organizations.

-The annual report, membership lists and conference calendars are issued in the DVWK-Mitteilunger (Standard Publications).
-Additionally, the working groups have a forum for reporting workshop or colloquia results and publishing working or discussion papers which were prepared in a limited edition for a smal professional group.
+The annual report, membership lists and conference calendars are issued in the DVWK-Mitteilungen (Standard Publications).
+Additionally, the working groups have a forum for reporting workshop or colloquia results and publishing working or discussion papers which were prepared in a limited edition for a small professional group.

-Seminar notes and, when appropriate, lecture manu scripts are published in the DVWK-Fortbildung (Ad vanced Education) series.
-Advanced study material, at well as a course guide and correspondence notes fo the study "Hydrology and Water Resources" are also issued in this series.
+Seminar notes and, when appropriate, lecture manuscripts are published in the DVWK-Fortbildung (Advanced Education) series.
+Advanced study material, as well as a course guide and correspondence notes for the study "Hydrology and Water Resources" are also issued in this series.